Kobe-5623/employee-performance-evaluator/README.md

-# Teacher Performance Evaluator(NOT DONE, STILL IN TESTING)
+# Employee Performance Evaluator(NOT DONE, STILL IN TESTING)

 ## Setup